bswaby/Touchpoint/README.md

 </details>

 ### 📊 [Weekly Contribution Report](https://github.com/bswaby/Touchpoint/blob/main/Finance/Weekly%20Contribution%20Report)
-This is the primary tool our finance team that tracks, reports, and works through finances each week.
-It has greatly helped our financial team move forward as a team, working through contributions.
+Our finance team uses this primary tool to track, report, and work through finances each week.
+It has greatly helped our financial team move forward, working through contributions.
+One of the biggest items is that it started showing us that we weren't taking advantage of some of the new features that had come out, such as account grouping.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: The Script is pasted and go.
 Once you are in the UI, you will complete all the configuration in the UI for you financial setup.